Let's see what the point is:

-Simple, "copy" is done in the orange area of the excel file, then in AutoCAD the polyline command is activated (pline) and it is "paste" in the command bar.
-The result is the polygonal drawn only to give the closing point
+Simple, "copy" is made in the orange area of the excel file, then in AutoCAD the polyline command (pline) is activated and "paste" is made in the command bar.
+The result is the traverse drawn just to give the closing point

 Here you can download the template to build polygons based on directions and distances in an Excel table.

 It requires a symbolic contribution for the download, which you can do with Credit card or Paypal.